Chart Color Schemes

 Bentleigh East - North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Bentleigh East-North has high cultural diversity, with 38.4% born overseas and 38.6% speaking a language other than English at home.
-Christianity is the main religion, comprising 41.5%.
-Judaism is overrepresented at 10.8%, lower than Greater Melbourne's average of 17.5%.
+Bentleigh East - North has a high level of cultural diversity, with 38.4% of its population born overseas and 38.6% speaking a language other than English at home.
+Christianity is the predominant religion in Bentleigh East - North, comprising 41.5% of its population.
+Notably, Judaism is significantly overrepresented compared to Greater Melbourne's average, making up 10.8% of Bentleigh East - North's population.

 Frequently Asked Questions - Diversity